Saul-Mirone/inland-test/content/welcome.md

 ---
 title: Welcome to Your New Blog
-date: 2025-08-22
+date: 2025-08-24
-excerpt: Welcome to your new blog powered by Inland!
-This is your first article.
+excerpt: Welcome to Your New Book Congratulations!
+You've successfully created your new blog using Inland.
+This template is designed to work with your custom...
 ---

-# Welcome to Your New Blog
+# Welcome to Your New Book

 Congratulations!
 You've successfully created your new blog using **Inland**.